-At the Hands of Persons Unknown investigates how trees have been silent witnesses to the lynchings of women in the American South.
-In most cases women were lynched along with their husbands, sons, or brothers even though they didn’t play a role in a crime but because they were the man’s wife, girlfriend or mother, and most importantly, they were present when the man was seized.
+There are at least 159 recorded cases of women who were lynched.
+In most cases women were lynched along with their husbands, sons, or brothers, simply because they were associated with the accused, and most importantly, they were present when the man was seized.

 This project also includes a video and an installation.